DanilleH22/Which_tv_character_are_you/README.md

 The site was deployed to Heroku.
 The steps to deploying to Heroku are:
 * Installed dependencies in requirements.txt.
 * In Heroku home page click create new app.
-* I put a unique name for the project.
+* Then a unique name was created for the project.
-* I have then added a build pack for Python, wbihc was Python and Node.js.
+* Then a build pack for Python was created, which was Python and Node.js.
 * In the deployment section, a Deployment method was selected which was GitHub.
 * The Github Repository was the connected, searching for the reposirtory name used on Github.
 * Next enable Manual Deploy and Automatic Deploy.